For an initial consultation, call us now on 0300 131 6767

 How Latitude Law Can Help

 The considerations that the Home Office will take into account for deportation and removal cases are usually the same.
-Deportation appeals are difficult to win; it is vital that you get good quality legal advice about your case.
+Deportation appeals are difficult to win, especially if you are convicted of a serious criminal offence; it is vital that you get good-quality legal advice about your case.

 The solicitors at Latitude Law can also provide emergency assistance if you are facing deportation or removal.
 We can help you to draft an appeal to challenge the decision and will support you through the entire process.